SeiryuZ/HemeWeb/proposal/README.md

 specific implementations which is a barrier for replication of project.
-Infrastructure choice also become agnostic, our computational node do not have to install dependencies or tools that each project needs because it is already packaged in the containers, making the computational node reusable with different projects without getting bogged down with tools and variables of all projects.
+Infrastructure choice also become agnostic, our computational node do not have to install dependencies or tools that each project needs because it is already packaged in the containers and "clean" from each other's dependencies, making the computational node reusable for different projects without getting bogged down with tools and environment variables of all projects.